Low Sugar and Organic Wines

 What determines the sweetness and sugar levels of a wine?
 Fermentation!
 When less sugar is fermented, more stays in the natural fruit.
 Sweet white wines (Moscato, German Riesling, and Spätlese) yield a shorter fermentation time, making it sweeter on the tongue.

+Are there sugar free wines?
 Dry white wines (Sauvignon Blanc, Chardonnay, and Pinot Grigio) have a longer fermentation period.
 Because of this, not much of the natural sugar is left in the grape, producing a drier taste on the palette.
 These wines typically have 1-3 grams of sugar per 5-ounce pour.
+While not entirely zero sugar, these are as close to organic sugar free wine as you can get.
+Many people also tend to drink wines like Cabernet Sauvignon, Merlot and Pinot Noir in moderation when adhering to a keto diet or after over-indulging during holiday meals.

-Drinking low sugar or organic wines doesn’t mean giving up flavorful food pairings!
-There are plenty of delicious options to go along with our selections.
-Check out some of our favorite low-sugar wines and suggested pairings below that will leave you feeling healthier in the new year, cheers!
+Drinking low sugar wine doesn’t mean giving up flavorful food and wine pairings!
+There are plenty of delicious options to go along with our picks for the top low sugar wine brands.
+Check out some of our favorite low sugar wines and suggested pairings below that will leave you feeling healthier in the new year.
+Cheers!

 Low Sugar Wine | Suggested Food Pairing |